anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Knowledge is of no value unless you put it into practice.
+Quote: You do not become good by trying to be good, but by finding the goodness that is already within you.

-By: Anton Chekhov
+By: Eckhart Tolle